GitGab19/blockchain-address-list-generation/README.md

 - Zcash
 - Bitcoin Cash

-Every sub-directory contains a README that explains how the specific python script works.
+Every sub-directory contains a README that explains how the specific Python script works.

 Feel free to open issues, or to contribute to the project!